captionpoint/CaptionPoint-Server/public/freakshow.md

 I just hear them as they walk by.
 ---
 ## AMALIA:
-"MY GOD SHE’S BEAUTIFUL” they say to each other in varied tones of incredulity.
+“MY GOD…SHE’S BEAUTIFUL!” they say to each other in varied tones of incredulity.
 ---
 ## AMALIA:
 How could a freak, they ask themselves, have been blessed with such beauty?